Updated on 2023-03-01 GMT+08:00

 Comprehensive Container Status Monitoring

-CCI monitors the resources consumed by containers, including the CPU, memory, GPU, and GPU memory usage, from which you can determine the running status of the containers in real time.
+The resources consumed by containers are monitored, such as the CPU usage, memory usage, GPU compute usage, and GPU memory usage, from which you can determine the running status of the containers in real time.

 Architecture

-CCI integrates heterogeneous Kubernetes clusters and Huawei Cloud network and storage services, enabling you to easily create and use containerized workloads using the console, kubectl, or Kubernetes APIs.
+CCI integrates heterogeneous Kubernetes clusters and network and storage services, enabling you to easily create and use containerized workloads using the console, kubectl, or Kubernetes APIs.

 Figure 2 Architecture